How to use the command 'rga' (with examples)

 Options:

---rga-accurate Search for regexp using the mime type instead of extension (slower).
+--rga-accurate Search using mime type rather than extension

 ...